kemi-kun/KEMI/prolog-tutorial/README.md

 [dog,cat,mouse]
 ```

-This says that the list contains the elements `dog`, {\tt cat, and `mouse`, in that order.
+This says that the list contains the elements `dog`, `cat`, and `mouse`, in that order.
 Elements in a Prolog list are ordered, even though there are no indexes.
 Records or tuples are represented as patterns.
 Here is an example.

 ```prolog
 book(author(aaby,anthony),title(labmanual),data(1991))